LaRon Landry: College career

-2003 season

-Landry made an immediate impact at LSU, starting ten games as a true freshman in 2003 while helping the Tigers win the BCS National Championship.
+Landry made an immediate impact at LSU in 2003, starting ten games as a true freshman in 2003 while helping the Tigers win the BCS National Championship.
 He recorded 80 total tackles, 3.5 tackles for loss, three sacks, two interceptions, four pass-breakups, and one blocked kick.
 Landry was named to the Freshman All-SEC team, Second-team All-SEC and the First-team Freshman All-American Team.

-2004 season

-During his sophomore season, the Tigers finished 16th in the nation, but Landry's standing remained high again.
+During his sophomore season in 2004, the Tigers finished 16th in the nation, but Landry's standing remained high again.
 He was named to the All-SEC second-team and the SEC Academic Honor Roll.
 Landry started all twelve games, finishing the season with 92 total tackles, five tackles for loss, three sacks, four interceptions, six pass-breakups, and one forced fumble.

-2005 season

 In 2005, LSU won the SEC Western Division and the Peach Bowl over Miami.
 Landry registered 70 total tackles, four tackles for loss, one sack, three interceptions, and eight pass-breakups.
 Landry was named a First-team All-SEC and Third-team All-American by the Associated Press and First-team All-SEC by the SEC coaches.